 - Proposals (40%).
 There will be two proposals.
 Each proposal has two due-dates: one for a draft that will be distributed for peer feedback and a second for a final draft.
 Late submissions on the first draft will lose the benefit of peer review, and will lead to final drafts being marked down 20% per day.
 Late submissions on the final draft will be marked down 20% per day. - Peer reviews (8%).
 Students' reviews of their peers' proposals will be evaluated for thoroughness, relevance, and constructiveness.
-Late submissions will not be accepted. - Assignments (40%).
-Approximately four individual writing assignments will be given over the course of the semester. - Article presentation and discussion (6%).
-Each student will sign up to present and lead discussion of one article over the course of the semester. - Class participation (6%).
-Students are expected to attend each class meeting and to be informed, active participants in class discussions.
-Besides asking and answering questions during class discussions, other modes of participation include coming to office hours to discuss the course material (but not to discuss grades).
+Late submissions will not be accepted. - Assignments (30%).
+Three individual writing assignments will be given over the course of the semester. - Article presentation and discussion (6%).
+Each student will sign up to present and lead discussion of one article over the course of the semester. - Discussion question responses (10%).
+Each student is expected to read the article to be presented and to post a response to the accompanying discussion question in advance of the class presentation. - Class participation (6%).
+Students are expected to attend class meetings and to be informed, active participants in class discussions.
+Besides asking and answering questions during class discussion, other modes of participation include coming to office hours to discuss the course material (but not to discuss grades).
 Class participation will be evaluated based on the instructor's global impression over the entire semester.

 A tentative rubric for assignment of final grades is listed below.
 The instructor reserves the right to modify this rubric.
-Square brackets correspond to \leq or \geq ; rounded parentheses correspond to \leq or >.
+Square brackets correspond to $\leq$ or $\geq$ ; rounded parentheses correspond to < or >.

-A [90, 100] C+ [74, 77)
+А [90, 100] C+ [74, 77)

-Α- [87, 90) C [70, 74)
+A- [87, 90) С [70, 74)

 B+ [84, 87) C- [67, 70)

 В [80, 84) D [60, 67)

-В- [77, 80) F [0, 60)
+B- [77, 80) F [0, 60)